-There’s a lot to be vigilant about between now and the year 2020.
-Online payment fraud just won’t stop growing.
-And gift card scams aren’t going away either (but at least here’s a free white paper on how to avoid that problem).
-Card-not-present (CNP) transactions account for 60% to 70% of all card fraud in many developed countries, according to Juniper Research.
-And it’s increasing.
+There are a lot of reasons to be vigilant between now and the year 2020.
+Online payment fraud will continue to be a threat.
+And gift card scams will still cause some headaches.
+For example, card-not-present (CNP) transactions accounted for 60% to 70% of all card fraud in many developed countries.
+This was based on a 2016 report from Juniper Research.
+And that’s only one jaw-dropping statistic.

 Lil’ Anecdote on Both Reports